This post may contain affiliate links. Please read our disclosure policy.

 - Make the lemon cream sauce in the same pan as you used for the chicken.
 Add the olive oil, onion, and garlic and cook for 3 minutes, until the onion is soft and transparent.
 Add the chicken stock and scrape the pan of any stuck-on bits.
 Add the parmesan, heavy cream, salt, and pepper and bring the pan to a boil.
 Reduce the heat and simmer for 2-3 minutes, or until it thickens slightly.
 Remove the pan from the heat and stir in the lemon zest and juice.1 tablespoon olive oil, ½ medium yellow onion, 4 cloves garlic, ½ cup chicken stock, ½ cup grated parmesan cheese, ½ cup heavy cream, ½ teaspoon EACH: sea salt and pepper, Zest and juice from 1 lemon

-- Pour the lemon cream sauce over the pasta and chicken and toss to coat.
+- Pour the lemon cream sauce over the pasta and cooked chicken and toss to combine.
 Serve with a little parsley sprinkled over the top for color.